 Trivia: Cambodians rely heavily on mopeds for their daily transportation.
 In Phnom Penh alone, there are over 1 million mopeds in a city with a population of 1.5 million people.

-The cuisine of Cambodia is characterized by offering a variety of flavors, temperatures and textures.
+The cuisine of Cambodia is characterized by offering a variety of flavors, temperatures, and textures.
 Their dishes typically involve the use of pickled vegetables, herbs, leafy vegetables, edible flowers and dipping sauces.
 And like most other Asian countries, rice is part of their staples.
 In fact, there are several ways of preparing and serving rice in Cambodia.

 Among the most popular ingredients used in Cambodian dishes is prahok.
 This is a fermented fish paste that comes with a pungent aroma.
-It comes with a distinctive taste and can be used to flavor a dish or as dipping sauce.
+It comes with a distinctive taste and can be used to flavor a dish or as a dipping sauce.

 Cambodians also love to use spices in their cooking.
 Black pepper is the most commonly used type of spice in almost all types of cooking.
 Meanwhile, cardamom and tamarind are also popular in Cambodia.

 Angkor Wat – There is probably no other more famous attraction in Cambodia than the Angkor Wat.
 This temple complex offers so many things to see and explore that you could not possibly see the entire complex in one visit.